Quick & Easy Yoga Poses for Back Pain Relief

 - Take a nice big deep breath and then exhale twisting the other way.
 Do five to six deep breaths again before repeating the twists on both sides for a total of three to five times or however many you like.

-Done daily, these simple yoga poses can help you to feel back pain relief from the start of your day.
+Done daily, these simple yoga poses can help provide back pain relief from the start of your day.

 "Back pain is one of the most common injuries people seek yoga for and it's one of the best ways to relieve the pain, as it's natural and healthy for the rest of your body as well," says Ko.